satRdays/capetown2018/guidelines-session-chairs.md

 ### Before the Session

-- ensure that all speakers for your session are present and
+- ensure that all speakers for your session are present,
-- confirm that each speaker's slides have been loaded & tested.
+- confirm that each speaker's slides have been loaded & tested and
+- confirm with speaker that version of slides is correct.

 A technical support person will be on hand to facilitate this with each of the speakers, but it's up to you to ensure that it has been done.